Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Methods

 where $\tau$ is a learnable temperature.

-\paragraph{Feature-level \method loss.} While the image-level \method loss drives a model to generate segmentation masks for the associated texts (\ie, text of positive pairs in the batch), we observe that it is not enough to suppress a segmentation mask for the region that is not described in the text, especially for the salient region.
-This raises the need to optimize negative masks obtained from the unrelated text (\ie, the text of negative pairs in the batch).
-However, it is infeasible to compute the image-level \method loss for negative masks due to the high computational cost of inferring grounded image embeddings.
-Motivated by \cite{girshick2015fast}, we introduce the feature-level \method loss to effectively compute features of the negative masks.
-Specifically, for pixel-level dense embeddings $\mathbf V^s_i \in \mathbb R^{C\times H\times W}$ from grounding decoder and a text embedding vector $\mathbf t_j$, we compute feature-level grounded image embedding $\mathbf v^f_{i,j} \in \mathbb R^{C}$ by:
+\paragraph{Feature-level \method loss.} The image-level \method loss drives a model to generate segmentation masks for the paired texts (\ie, texts of positive pairs).
+However, we observe that this loss alone is insufficient to prevent the model from generating masks for regions not described in the text, particularly for salient regions.
+This raises the need to suppress negative masks obtained from unrelated texts (\ie, texts of negative pairs), but computing the image-level TCL loss for negative masks is infeasible due to the high computational cost of encoding text-grounded images.
+To overcome this challenge, we introduce the feature-level \method loss, which enables the effective computation of features of the negative masks.
+Specifically, for pixel-level dense embeddings $\mathbf V^s_i \in \mathbb R^{C\times H\times W}$ from grounding decoder and a text embedding vector $\mathbf t_j$, we compute feature-level text-grounded image embedding $\mathbf v^f_{i,j} \in \mathbb R^{C}$ by:

-Then, we compute a cosine similarity $S^f_{i,j}={\mathbf v^f_{i,j}}^\top \mathbf t_j$ between all pairs of text embeddings and feature-level text-grounded image embeddings in the batch.
-Finally, we define the feature-level \method loss to suppress the grounding of negative texts using the similarity matrix as follows:
+Note that this feature-level embedding is computed using negative masks $\mathbf M_{i,j ~(i \neq j)}$, different from the image-level TCL loss.
+We then compute the cosine similarity $S^f_{i,j}={\mathbf v^f_{i,j}}^\top \mathbf t_j$ between all pairs of text embeddings and feature-level text-grounded image embeddings in the batch.
+The feature-level TCL loss is defined as follows:

-\paragraph{Area prior loss.} When training with only \method losses, the model can collapse into a trivial solution---generating text-grounded masks that capture the entire image instead of the exact text-described region.
-To prevent the collapse, we leverage priors about segmentation area into our \method framework.
+\paragraph{Area TCL loss.} The image-level and feature-level TCL losses focus on generating a mask to capture the text-described region in the image.
+However, the model can collapse into a trivial solution with only these losses---generating a mask for the entire image instead of the desired region.
+To prevent this collapse, we introduce an additional objective to our TCL framework, named area TCL loss, which incorporates priors on the mask area to ensure capturing only the text-described region.
 To be specific, for the positive masks (masks from positive pairs) $\mathbf M^+$ and the negative masks (masks from negative pair) $\mathbf M^-$, we denote the area of positive and negative masks by $\overline{\mathbf M^+}$ and $\overline{\mathbf M^-}$, respectively.
-The area prior loss is defined by L1-distance between a prior and each area:
+The area TCL loss is defined by L1-distance between the area priors and the expected area of each mask:

 where $p^+$ and $p^-$ are positive and negative area priors.
 For the negative area prior $p^-$, intuitively, we can expect the area of the negative masks to be 0.0.
 We set the positive area prior $p^+$ to 0.4, which is the average text-described region area measured by MaskCLIP \cite{zhou2022maskclip} in the CC3M dataset \cite{sharma2018cc3m}.